 KPLP has significant pension liabilities under its defined benefit pension arrangements.
-Economic fluctuations could adversely impact the funding and expense associated with the defined benefit pension arrangements which the Corporation sponsors.
-There can be no assurance that the pension expense and funding of its defined benefit pension arrangements will not increase in the future thereby negatively impacting income or cash flow.
+Economic fluctuations could adversely impact the funding and expense associated with the defined benefit pension arrangements which KPLP sponsors.
+There can be no assurance that the pension expense and funding of its defined benefit pension arrangements will not increase in the future thereby negatively impacting results of operations or cash flows.
 There is no assurance the plans will be able to earn the assumed rate of return.
 While KPLP Management works diligently with its actuaries to determine best estimates, there are no guarantees as to actual results, because actuarial valuations are estimates only.